WuChao-2024/tros_en_wuc_check_fork/docs/quick_demo/demo_tool.md

 ```

-The rosbag data generated by Trigger triggering will be recorded in the "trigger" directory of the current running directory.
+The rosbag generated by Trigger will be recorded in the "trigger" directory of the current running directory.
 The recorded rosbag data can be played in foxglove.
-For instructions on how to play rosbag files in foxglove, refer to Section 2.2 Data Display - foxglove Display in the manual.Playing effect in foxglove:
+For instructions on how to play rosbag files in foxglove, refer to Section 2.2 Display - foxglove in the manual.The effect is as follows:

 ![](./image/demo_tool/trigger_example_trash_det.gif)

-Explanation: This Trigger example records data 5 seconds before and after an event.
+This Trigger example records data 5 seconds before and after an event.
 At the same time, you can see that the Trigger event occurred in the middle of the event, and the reason for the Trigger event was recorded: a piece of trash was thrown into the scene, causing the number of trash in the scene to reach three, triggering the Trigger.

 ### Additional Functionality